geoffreylitt/wildcard-onward-paper/paper.md

 \end{figure*}
 ```

-We have developed a browser extension called Wildcard which uses web scraping techniques to implement data-driven customization for existing Web applications.
-In [@sec:example], we concretely demonstrate the end user experience of using Wildcard to add features to a news website.
+To explore this idea in a real context, we have developed a browser extension called Wildcard that uses web scraping techniques to implement data-driven customization for existing Web applications.
+We introduce the tool with an example customization of Hacker News in [@sec:example], and then describe the implementation in [@sec:architecture.
+In [@sec:reflections], we present evidence that Wildcard can produce useful customizations, by sharing reflections from customizing 11 different websites in ways that met our own personal needs.

-In [@sec:architecture], we explain the system architecture of data-driven customization.
-We focus on the _table adapter_ abstraction, which allows many different types of underlying data to be bidirectionally mapped to a table.
-We describe several types of table adapters we’ve built in Wildcard, and also describe future adapters supported by the general paradigm.

-We have successfully used Wildcard to build customizations for 11 different websites that serve our own personal needs.
-In [@sec:reflections], we present reflections from this process.
-We outline the kinds of customizations we were able to build, limitations we encountered, and some of the challenges of writing scraping logic.

-In [@sec:visions], we discuss some key themes from our work:
+Wildcard is just an initial proof of concept of data-driven customization.
+In [@sec:visions], we discuss our broader vision for how this style of customization could change the relationship between users and creators of software, focusing on three ideas:

+- _Decoupling data from applications_: On the modern Web, data is often stored in proprietary silos, limiting the agency of users to choose their applications and flexibly work with data.
+We propose data-driven customization as an incremental step towards a more decentralized architecture, where users gain more control over the storage, processing and display of information from web services.
-- _Customization by direct manipulation_: We discuss further how data-driven customization relates to a gentle slope of customization.
-We suggest that an important point on this slope is the ability to customize an application by directly seeing and changing its data, rather than by writing imperative scripts.
+- _Customization by direct manipulation_: We discuss how data-driven customization promotes a gentle slope of customization.
+We propose that an important point on this slope is the ability to customize an application by directly seeing and changing its data, rather than by writing imperative scripts.
 - _Semantic wrappers_: Typically, tools that don't rely on official extension APIs resort to offering low-level APIs for customization.
 Instead, we propose a community-maintained library of semantic wrappers around existing applications, enabling end users to work with domain data rather than low-level representations.

-data-driven customization relates to existing work in many areas.
-Our goals overlap with many software customization tools, and our methods overlap with direct manipulation interfaces for working with structured data, including visual database query systems and spreadsheets.
-We explore these connections in [@sec:related-work].
+In [@sec:related-work] we discuss connections to related work.
+Our goals overlap with software customization tools, and our methods overlap with direct manipulation interfaces for working with structured data, including visual database query systems and spreadsheets.

 Finally, in [@sec:conclusion], we conclude and describe opportunities for future work.